-11 underdogs who overcame adversity to become professional footballers
+11 underdogs who overcame adversity to become pro footballers

 Essentially only needing a ball to play it, the accessibility of football has seen it adopted globally by millions who didn’t have the means for anything else.